vokal/dominatr-grunt/README.md

 - #### notification
   A custom task to send an email using AWS SES after a deployment completes.
 This is included at the end of the `deploy` alias.

   The notification task requires the AWS access key and secret key to work, as well as a host url set in the `env.json` file.
 This should point to the deployed url so it can be linked in the email correctly.
-Email addresses should be included in the environments file as `notification.emailTo` and `notification.emailFrom` and the `emailFrom` must be [SES Verified](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-email-addresses.html).
+Email addresses should be included in the environments file as `notification.emailTo` and `notification.emailFrom`. `emailTo` can be either a string or an array and `emailFrom` must be [SES Verified](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-email-addresses.html).

   Because this task is at the end of a `deploy`, it can fail without preventing deployment.
 This will show as a failure in the `terminal` and CI services but the files have been uploaded to AWS.